ykdojo/supabase-nextjs-simple-auth/README.md

 In this README, I will show you how to set up Supabase auth on both the front end and back end.
 We're going to use Next.js as an example here.
 We're going to use this example repo for demonstration purposes.

 ### What you need to know before reading this README
 I'm going to assume that you have at least some familiarity with Supabase.
-Prior knowledge of Next.js will be helpful, but it won't be necessary to understand this article.
+Prior knowledge of Next.js will be helpful, but it won't be necessary to understand this readme.

 ### Pre-requisites
 We're going to use npm, so make sure it's installed in your system.
 Make sure to sign up for a Supabase account, as well.

+---

 ## Now, let's get into the main part of this tutorial.